momenmian/ts-playground/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-## Open the Application in Your Browser
-Go to [http://localhost:3000](http://localhost:3000) to view and interact with the app.

 ## Usage
 1. Upload a `.txt` file containing a story, book, or any content.
 2. Click the **Extract Characters** button to extract characters from the uploaded file.